flowground/amazonaws-com-globalaccelerator-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### CreateEndpointGroup
-### Create an endpoint group for the specified listener.
+> Create an endpoint group for the specified listener.
 An endpoint group is a collection of endpoints in one AWS Region.
-To see an AWS CLI example of creating an endpoint group, scroll down to <b>Example</b>.
+To see an AWS CLI example of creating an endpoint group, scroll down to <b>Example</b>.<br/>

 #### Input Parameters
 * `Action` - _required_